First-order tree-to-tree functions: Evaluation of register updates

 where $k$ is the number of registers.
 This function is arity preserving.

 For a register update $(t_1,\ldots,t_k)$, where $t_i$ is the term with placeholders used in the $i$-th register, its $\lambda$-representation is defined to be

 where the grouping function $f$ connects a placeholder $r_i$ to the $r$-th sub-port of port $i$.
-Here is a picture \mypic{119}
+Here is a picture

-The following three properties of the $\lambda$-representation for register updates will be used later in the proof: \begin{enumerate} \item[(P1)] If we restrict the domain to a finite set of register updates, e.g.~those used in the transducer, then it is a prime function, by virtue of having finite domain. \item[(P2)] A register update is monotone (as in Definition~\ref{def:stt}) if and only if its $\lambda$-representation is monotone (as defined in Section~\ref{sec:unfolding} for the matrix power). \item[(P3)] Every bound variable in the $\lambda$-representation is used exactly once, and the types that appear are of the form
+The following three properties of the $\lambda$-representation for register updates will be used later in the proof: \begin{enumerate} \item[(P1)] If we restrict the domain to a finite set of register updates, e.g.~those used in the transducer, then it is a prime function, by virtue of having finite domain. \item[(P2)] A register update is monotone (as in Definition~\ref{def:stt}) if and only if its $\lambda$-representation is monotone (as defined in Section~\ref{sec:unfolding} for the matrix power). \item[(P3)] The $\lambda$-representation uses the unique variable $x$, every binder $\lambda x$ binds a unique occurrence of $x$, and the types that appear are of the form

 hence Theorem~\ref{thm:normalise} can be applied. \end{enumerate}

 \paragraph*{Putting it all together.} To finish the proof of Lemma~\ref{lem:derive-register-updates}, we observe that the semantics of a register automaton are translated -- under the $\lambda$-representation -- to unfolding the matrix power and normalising a $\lambda$-term.
 This observation is formalised by saying that the diagram in Figure~\ref{fig:lambda-representation-diagram} commutes, and it follows directly from the definitions.
 Instead of giving a proof, we illustrate it on an example in Figure~\ref{fig:lambda-representation-proof}.